macc0der/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 The missing values from the initial dataset were filled in with the mean number of steps of that particular five minute interval.
+The above analysis was repeated with the new dataset.

 ```r
 for(i in 1:nrow(rowsWithMissingValuesDf))